 An ultra-sensitive Keithley electrometer is used to measure the current from anode to laboratory ground.
 (Be sure to check the zero set).
-The electrometer has an analog output in the back of its chassis which can be connected by coax cable with grounded sheath to the IBM-XT interface box for recording on your own floppy disc as directed in the "Computer and Software Guide", and to the y input of the oscilloscope operating in its x-y mode for convenient visual display.
+The electrometer has an analog output in the back of its chassis which can be connected by coaxial cable with grounded sheath to the Y-input of the digital oscilloscope operating in its X-Y mode for convenient visual display.
+The scope can also dump the data in text format to a floppy disk for later quantitative analysis.
 An electronic voltmeter is used to measure the accelerating voltage relative to laboratory ground.
-It too has an analog output in the back which can be connected to the IBM XT and to the x input of the oscilloscope.
+It too has an analog output in the back which can be connected to the X input of the oscilloscope.
 Both of these meters have their chassis at laboratory ground potential and therefore can only be used to measure currents or voltages from a given point to laboratory ground.
 In most of the measurements neither the grid nor the cathode are at ground potential in which case the electronic voltmeter cannot register the accelerating potential directly.
 A separate isolated Fluke multimeter is provided to enable measurement of the potential difference between any two points.